-On June 27, 2018, the Company closed on the purchase of all of the membership interests in Alternative Solutions, LLC and its three operating subsidiaries (collectively, the "Oasis LLCs") from the members of such entities (other than Alternative Solutions).
+On June 27, 2018, the Company closed on the purchase of all of the membership interests in Alternative Solutions and its three operating subsidiaries (collectively, the "Oasis LLCs") from the members of such entities (other than Alternative Solutions).
 The Oasis LLCs operate a fully integrated cannabis business in Las Vegas, Nevada, including a grow; extraction, conversion and processing facility; and a retail dispensary.
 The closing occurred pursuant to a Membership Interest Purchase Agreement (the "Acquisition Agreement") entered into between the Company and Alternative Solutions on December 4, 2017, as amended.
-Pursuant to the Acquisition Agreement, the Company initially contemplated acquiring all of the membership interests in the Oasis LLCs from Alternative Solutions.
+Pursuant to the Acquisition Agreement, the Company integrated acquiring all of the membership interests in the Oasis LLCs from Alternative Solutions.
 Just prior to closing, the parties agreed that the Company would instead acquire all of the membership interests in Alternative Solutions, the parent of the Oasis LLCs, from its members, and the membership interests in the Oasis LLCs owned by members other than Alternative Solutions.
-The revised structure of the transaction is referenced in the Oasis Note (as defined below), which modified the Acquisition Agreement.
+The revised structure of the transaction is referenced in the Oasis Note, which modified the Acquisition Agreement.

 Pursuant to the Acquisition Agreement, the Company paid a non-refundable deposit of \$250,000 upon signing, which was followed by an additional payment of \$1,800,000 paid in February 2018, for an initial 10% of each of the Oasis LLCs.
 At that time, the Company applied for regulatory approval to own an interest in the Oasis LLCs, which approval was received.
-On June 27, 2018, the Company made the payments to indirectly acquire the remaining 90% of the Oasis LLCs, which were equal to cash in the amount of \$5,995,543, a \$4.0 million promissory note due in December 2019 (see note 13), (the "Oasis Note"), and 22,058,823 shares of its common stock (see note 15), (the "Purchase Price Shares") (collectively, the "Closing Consideration").
+On June 27, 2018, the Company made the payments to indirectly acquire the remaining 90% of the Oasis LLCs, which were equal to cash in the amount of \$5,995,543, a \$4.0 million promissory note due in December 2019 (see note 14), (the "Oasis Note"), and 22,058,823 shares of its common stock (see note 16), (the "Purchase Price Shares") (collectively, the "Closing Consideration").
 The cash payment of \$5,995,543 was less than the \$6,200,000 payment originally contemplated because the Company assumed an additional \$204,457 of liabilities.
-The Company used the proceeds of its recent Canadian private securities offering to fund the cash portion of the Closing Consideration (see note 15).
+The Company used the proceeds of a Canadian private securities offering to fund the cash portion of the Closing Consideration (see note 16).
 The Company then applied for regulatory approval to own the additional 90% in membership interests in the Oasis LLCs, which it received on December 12, 2018.

 The number of Purchase Price Shares was equal to 80% of the offering price of the Company's common stock in its last equity offering, which price was \$0.34 per share.
 The Oasis Note is secured by a first priority security interest over the membership interests in Alternative Solutions and the Oasis LLCs, as well as by the assets of the Oasis LLCs.
-The Company also delivered a confession of judgment to a representative of the sellers that will become effective, in general, if the Company defaults default under the Oasis Note.
+The Company also delivered a confession of judgment to a representative of the sellers that will become effective, in general, if the Company defaults under the Oasis Note.

-Oasis currently owes certain amounts to a consultant known as 4Front Advisors, LLC.
-If the Company makes any payments to this company post-closing, generally speaking, the Company will be entitled to deduct the present value of such payments from the principal amount due under the Oasis Note.
+A claim has been made that Oasis owes certain amounts to a consultant; Oasis disputes this claim.
+If the Company makes any payments in connection with this claim post-closing, generally speaking, the Company will be entitled to deduct the present value of such payments from the principal amount due under the Oasis Note.
+This claim has been accrued on the Company's balance sheet as of February 28, 2019.